 The Impact of Listening

 Lingle often emphasizes that his work is grounded in one simple but often overlooked practice: listening.
-Before any decisions were made at Hawk Creek, Lingle spent months speaking with people in the community, asking them what they needed most.
+Before any decisions were made at Haw Creek, the team spent months speaking with people in the community, asking them what they needed most.

 “Listening is the most important part of this process,” Lingle emphasized.
 “If you’re not listening, you’re not doing the work right.”